 If the ball is touched by another object which is not one of the four players or the floor, this is called interference.
 The round is started again.
 Players waiting in line may not touch the ball when in play.

-If there is a dispute that cannot be settled by the officials then the only proper way to come to work out the disagreement is through the Showdown.
-The Showdown is mini-game of two square with no custom rules and the loser is knocked out of the game.
+If there is a dispute that cannot be settled by the officials then the only proper way to work out the disagreement is through the Showdown.
+The Showdown is mini-game of two square.
+The higher numbered square serves the ball to the lower square.
+The loser is knocked out of the game.
 In the event of a Showdown, there are no points or errors logged for the players, the winner of the showdown is simply allowed to stay in the game.